 Alaska legalized industrial hemp farming on April 13.
 With that, the state underlines its very liberal standpoint on marijuana.
 The herb has been legal since 2014, making Alaska the third state to legalize recreational marijuana in the U.S., following Colorado and Washington.

-In Illinois medical cannabis is legal while recreational use is still illegal but decriminalized.
-As of August 2018, a legislation which ensures that applicants for medicinal marijuana will no longer have to be fingerprinted or undergo criminal background checks was passed.
+In Illinois, medical hemp is legal while recreational use is still illegal but decriminalized.
+As of August 2018, legislation that ensures that applicants for medicinal marijuana will no longer have to be fingerprinted or undergo criminal background checks was passed.

 Michigan made headlines in November as voters approved a proposal to legalize cannabis for recreational use.
 The law will go into effect on December 6, 2018, and regulated stores are expected to open in 2020.

 In 2014, Missouri decided to decriminalize possession of small amounts of cannabis, but this law did not come into effect until 2017.
 On November 6, 2018, voters passed Amendment 2 during midterms, hence approving the legality, regulation and taxation of medical marijuana.